sous-chefs/mysql/README.md

 - `:create` - Renders the template do disk at a path calculated using the instance parameter.

-- `:delete` - Deletes the file from the conf.d directory calculates using the instance parameter.
+- `:delete` - Deletes the file from the conf.d directory calculated using the instance parameter.

 #### More Examples